EtienneLamoureux/TQVaultAE/GITHUB_ACTIONS_BUILD_TEST.md

 # GitHub Actions Integration Guide: Build and Test for TQVaultAE Projects

-This document provides comprehensive steps for integrating GitHub Actions to build and test the TQVaultAE .NET Framework projects.
+This document provides comprehensive steps for integrating GitHub Actions to build and test the TQVaultAE .NET projects.

 ## Build Strategy